 The Group has limited direct exposure to market risk.
 MLL does not suffer any direct losses should unit-linked asset values fall: the unit-linked structure means that gains and losses are borne directly by the policyholder.
 However, for both MLL and MLAS fees are predominantly charged as a percentage of AuA, and so falling asset values reduce revenue.
 This indirect market risk for the Group and MLL is accepted and is not hedged.
+In the previous reporting period MLL introduced a flat fee for most Defined Benefit schemes, reducing the share of revenues exposed to indirect market risk.
 Market movements are monitored relative to business plan assumptions on an ongoing basis.